shreshtaagrawal/PINN-Projectile-Payload-Drop/notebooks/README.md

-A **Physics-Informed Neural Network (PINN)** framework for projectile / payload-drop trajectory modelling and **inverse parameter estimation** — recovering launch velocity, release angle, and aerodynamic drag from data, building toward targeting under real-world effects (drag, crosswind, vibration, turbulence).
+A **Physics-Informed Neural Network (PINN)** framework for projectile / payload-drop trajectory modelling and **inverse parameter estimation** — recovering launch velocity, release angle from data, building toward targeting under real-world effects (drag, crosswind, vibration, turbulence).

 This README is written as a **learning document**.
 I know ML in theory but am new to coding